Little Go 0.7 released on the App Store

 Fixing a broken Debian package

-Last week I tackled another upgrade of Bugzilla on my Debian server.
+Last week I tackled another upgrade of the Bugzilla site hosted on my Debian server.
 Unfortunately, I found out the hard way that the package that I tried to install (bugzilla3-3.4.7.0-2) was badly broken - I was left with a half-completed installation that simply would not work.
 I reported the problem but got no response, so I decided to get to the bottom of this and find out what the trouble is.
 This is not the story of what I found out, but of how I was finally able to fix the problem.

 mkroesti 0.4 released